Edvic Yap

-Edvic Go Yap (born December 13, 1977) is a Filipino politician and a representative of the ACT-CIS Partylist to the House of Representatives of the Philippines since 2022.
-He is a vice chairperson for the Good Government and Public Accountability committee and a member for the majority for the Legislative Franchises and Public Accounts committees.
+Edvic Go Yap (born December 13, 1977) is a Filipino politician and a former representative of the ACT-CIS Partylist to the House of Representatives of the Philippines from 2022 until his force resignation in 2026 due to corruption.
+He was a vice chairperson for the Good Government and Public Accountability committee and a was member for the majority for the Legislative Franchises and Public Accounts committees.
 He is one of the authors of the Universal Medical Access and Equipment Act.

 Early life

 Edvic Go Yap was born on December 13, 1977, in Manila.
 Yap's siblings are Benguet congressman Eric Yap and Quezon City 4th district councilor Egay Yap.
 In 1997, Yap graduated with a degree in Commerce.
 Before his tenure as representative, he distributed goods for the COVID-19 pandemic.

 Political career

-Congress (2022–present)
+Congress (2022–2026)

 During the wake of the 2022 Philippine presidential election, Yap suggested the next president should provide jobs to Filipinos.
 ACT-CIS Partylist gained 1st place in the 2022 Philippine party-list elections with 2,111,091 votes, 5.74 percent of the votes.
 Since Yap was the first nominee, he gained a seat in the House of Representatives of the Philippines.
 When he was representative, he principally authored 263 bills and co-authored 11.
 He is a vice chairperson for the Good Government and Public Accountability committee and a member for the majority for the Legislative Franchises and Public Accounts committees.
 On July 24, 2024, when the Marikina River overflowed, he prepared food packs for evacuees.
 On November 24, Yap and four other lawmakers filed a bill granting government employees a 10 percent discount on medicine.
 On February 5, 2025, Yap and five other lawmakers filed the Universal Medical Access and Equipment Act.
 In the 2025 Philippine party-list elections, he is running as the first nominee of ACT-CIS.

+On February 4, 2026, Yap resigned as ACT-CIS partylist representative.